Nitrogen-vacancy center: Structure

 On the one hand, the neutral state is not generally used for quantum technology.
 The NV^{−} state is commonly, and somewhat incorrectly, called "the nitrogen-vacancy center".
 On the other hand, the modern, detailed structural understanding of the system originates from theoretical considerations and recent electron resonance (EPR) and optically detected magnetic resonance (ODMR) studies on the paramagnetic NV^{0} state.
 Other spectroscopies used to describe the system's general structure include optical absorption and photoluminescence (PL).

 In the neutral NV^{0}, the nitrogen atom has five valence electrons.
 Three are covalently bonded to adjacent lattice carbon atoms, while the other two remain a non-bonded lone pair.

 The vacancy carries three valence electrons.
 Two of them form a quasi covalent bond and one remains unpaired.
 The overall symmetry, however, is axial (trigonal C_{3V}); one can visualize this by imagining the three unpaired vacancy electrons continuously exchanging their roles in a quantum superposition.

 In the negative charge state NV^{−}, an extra electron is located at the vacancy site forming a spin S=1 pair with one of the vacancy electrons.
+Thus there are 6 electrons in total within the NV^{−} center: 3 from the vacancy, 2 from the nitrogen atom, and 1 extra giving it negative charge.
 This extra electron induces spin triplet ground states of the form |^{3}A⟩ and excited states of the form |^{3}E⟩.
 There is an additional metastable state that exists between these spin triplets, that often manifests as a singlet.
 As in NV^{0}, the vacancy electrons preserve the overall trigonal symmetry.

 Schematic energy level structure of the NV center.
 Electron transitions between the ground ^{3}A and excited ^{3}E states, separated by 1.945 eV (637 nm), produce absorption and luminescence.
 The ^{3}A state is split by 2.87 GHz and the ^{3}E state by 1.42 GHz.
 Numbers 0, ±1 indicate spin quantum number m_{s}; splitting due to the orbital degeneracy is not shown.